Logan-Lin/SortMarkdown/README.md

 # Sort markdown files

-This is just a tiny program that can only sort a specific format of markdown files that I used.
+This is just a tiny program that can sort Markdown files using header tags ('#')

-That format is what I used to take English notes:
+For example, this format is what I used to take English notes:

     # Hard to remember words